julien-nc/phonetrack/README.md

     * [GpsLogger](http://code.mendhak.com/gpslogger/#features) (Options -> Logging details -> Log to custom URL)
     * With a web browser, on the session public page, check "Log my position in this session" (works better on Android than on IOS...)
     * Does anyone know an IOS app which can log position to custom URL in background ?
 Create an issue if you do !
-* Watch the session's devices positions in real time (or not) in GpsPhoneTracking normal or public page
+* Watch the session's devices positions in real time (or not) in PhoneTrack normal or public page

-On GpsPhoneTracking main page, while watching a session, you can select some devices to make the automatic zoom work only with those devices.
+On PhoneTrack main page, while watching a session, you can select some devices to make the automatic zoom work only with those devices.
 Sessions can be exported in GPX format (one subtrack by device) and saved in Nextcloud/ownCloud files.